MoserMichael/download-artifacts/README.md

 ### Script for downloading artifacts

-The script ```download-github-artifacts.sh``` downloads the artifacts of the latest release for a github repository on a given github user.
+The bash script ```download-github-artifacts.sh``` for downloading the artifacts of the latest release for a given github repo of a given user.

 How to use:

 ```
-./download-github-artifacts.sh -h
 ./download-github-artifacts.sh -u <github user> -r <github reporsitory> [-v -h]

 for a given github user and repository: downloads all artifacts for the latest release .